 These are extremely difficult decisions for parents to have to make, and in many cases there will be a range of appropriate choices.
 Where parents do not get along, and there is a lack of trust, reaching agreeing a decision will be even more difficult.
 Ultimately, the parent with whom the child is currently based will have much of the decision-making power for the time being – but they should bear in mind that how they approached this decision may come to be considered by a court if there are future proceedings relating to arrangements for the children.

 If necessary, emergency applications to court can be made.
-This will be particularly appropriate where contact has been halted and no video-contact is being offered, and where there are no genuine health reasons for a parent not agreeing any face-to-face contact.
+This will be particularly appropriate where contact has been halted and there are no genuine health reasons justifying this.

 In some cases where parents are unable to reach a decision, mediation may be a useful option for talking through the issues and concerns.
 A mediator will not make decisions for you, but will facilitate dialogue and help you reach consensus.
 Many mediators are currently conducting mediation through video-calls.